jviaches/RunnerGame/README.md

 Player able to pick up (located on road) 2 types of (randomly generated) bonuses: increase countdown time for X seconds and temporary speed increase for X seconds.
 When car is being hitted by some object, it looses its speed.
 When car is out of the road, it is "roll over" (immidiately game over).

+Automatically last level saving: Last passed level is remembered.
+User succesefully completed level and exited, next timme will start from a new one.
 Game mechanics:
 User controls car by clicking/taping on the screen.
 Any click or tap will change running object direction: left or right.